TeamREPENTOGON/REPENTOGON/documentation/docs/ImGui.md

 Converts world coordinates into ImGui coordinates.

 ???+ bug "Bug"
-    This function does not work correctly when MaxRenderScale is smaller than 3.
+    This function does not work correctly when the game's scale factor exceeds MaxRenderScale.
 ___